bodhisatan/govaluate/MANUAL.md

 ### Membership `IN`

-The only operator with a text name, this operator checks the right-hand side array to see if it contains a value that is equal to the left-side value.
+This operator checks the right-hand side array to see if it contains a value that is equal to the left-side value.
+Equality is determined by the use of the `==` operator, and this library doesn't check types between the values.
+Any two values, when cast to `interface{}`, and can still be checked for equality with `==` will act as expected.

+Note that you can use a parameter for the array, but it must be an `[]interface{}`.

+* _Left side_: Any type.
+* _Right side_: array
+* _Returns_: bool

+### Membership `NOTIN`

+This operator checks the right-hand side array to see if it doesn't contain a value that is equal to the left-side value.
 Equality is determined by the use of the `==` operator, and this library doesn't check types between the values.
 Any two values, when cast to `interface{}`, and can still be checked for equality with `==` will act as expected.

 Note that you can use a parameter for the array, but it must be an `[]interface{}`.